 People are an integral part of any business, so we shouldn’t have to stress their importance.
-Your people are some of your biggest assets, so it’s important to have measurements in place to ensure you are getting what you expect from them, and vice versa.
+Your people are some of your biggest assets, and having measurements in place can ensure you are getting what you expect from them and vice versa.

 How do I handle payroll?

 It’s really up to you and how you want your business to function.
 As with most things, you can do it in-house or have it outsourced.
 Payroll involves a lot of rules: for example, there are rules on how much your people need to get paid (minimum wages and salaries, overtime, etc.), when you need to remit taxes and insurances to the respective agency, fair compensation, taxable fringe benefits, multi-state payroll…the list goes on.
 Our advice if you’re doing payroll in-house is to make sure you stay up to date on the regulations, and be timely with your reporting.

 Payroll is clearly not a simple task, which is why many businesses choose to outsource.
 There are organizations who specialize in processing payroll and can take the pressure off your business.
 When you outsource payroll duties, all you need to do is share the necessary employee information, submit the hours worked (for some providers this is handled through the cloud, so your part is very limited) and approve the payroll.